We offer a range of study options to assist you in balancing study with your life.

 Skill sets can be full-time when they involve more than 12 hours tutorial time a week, or part-time for any other shorter attendance per week.
-They can vary in duration from 1 or 2 days to 10 weeks, depending on how regularly you will be required to study.
+They can vary in duration from one or two days to 10 weeks, depending on how regularly you will be required to study.

 Short courses help you build skills for enjoyment or to explore your passions.

-A short course generally does not have any units of competency.
-In some cases short courses include non-accredited units accompanying just one or two nationally accredited units of competency, to help students gain accreditation or workers gain licensing by industry bodies for safety or industrial purposes.
+A short course generally doesn't have any units of competency.
+In some cases, short courses include non-accredited units accompanying just one or two nationally accredited units of competency, to help students gain accreditation or workers gain licensing by industry bodies for safety or industrial purposes.

-Short courses can be full-time when they involve more than 12 hours tutorial time a week, or part-time for any other shorter attendance per week.
-They can vary in duration from 1 or 2 days to 10 weeks, depending on how regularly you will be required to study.
+Short courses can be full-time when they involve more than 12 hours of tutorial time a week, or part-time for any other shorter attendance per week.
+They can vary in duration from one or two days to 10 weeks, depending on how regularly you will be required to study.

 VETDSS stands for Vocational Education and Training Delivered to Secondary Students.